 - The OWA may provide care for sites when a licensee is unable to provide ongoing reasonable care and implement measures to prevent impairment or damage to their assets.

-- The OWA may manage, maintain, operate, and sell assets for potential transition to a new responsible party.
+- The OWA may manage, maintain, operate (for a limited time), and sell assets for potential transition to a new responsible party.
+A list of OWA managed assets can be found on the OWA website.

 New full-life-cycle approach